Stormz4/group20-EzShop/Deliverables/DesignDocument.md

 ReturnTransaction "*" - SaleTransaction
 ReturnTransaction "*" - ProductType

-note "ID is a number on 10 digits " as N1
-N1 ..
-LoyaltyCard
-note "bar code is a number on 12 to 14  digits,\ncompliant to GTIN specifications, see \nhttps://www.gs1.org/services/how-calculate-check-digit-manually " as N2
+note left of LoyaltyCard: "ID is a number on 10 digits " note "bar code is a number on 12 to 14  digits,\ncompliant to GTIN specifications, see \nhttps://www.gs1.org/services/how-calculate-check-digit-manually " as N2
 N2 ..
 ProductType
 note "ID is a unique identifier of a transaction, \nprinted on the receipt (ticket number) " as N3 N3 ..
-SaleTransaction note "AccountBook contains a list of balance operations" as N4 N4 ..
-AccountBook note "Shop contains data structures for User, Products, Customers/Loyalty cards and a copy of AccountBook" as N5 N5 ..
-Shop note "SaleTransaction contains a list of Products" as N6 N6 ..
-SaleTransaction note "ReturnTransaction contains a list of Products" as N7 N7 ..
-ReturnTransaction note "LoyaltyCard keeps also track of the customer which is related to" as N8 N8 ..
-LoyaltyCard
+SaleTransaction note "One to one relationships will be implented with \n a reference to the object \n For example, LoyalityCard will have a Customer) " as N4 note "One to many relationships will be implemented \n with data structures" as N5

 }
 @enduml
 ```